Hal0g3n/Writeups/docs/Elijah's Sequential CTF.md

 We also define the satisfaction gained as $\Delta[i][j]$, where $i$ is the previous problem and $j$ is the next problem, because I am lazy to keep looking up the values.

 This means we can recursivly define our function $dp$ as

 $$
 dp(i) = \max_{0 \leq k < j}\{dp(k) + \Delta[a_k][a_i], 0\}
 $$

 The idea behind is we try every best sequence of solves ending before $i$ and extending it by solving $i$ after, since solving $i$ either:

 1. Extends existing solve sequence: $dp(k)$ max satisfaction is solving `1, 3, 5, 6, ..., k`, then we solve $i$ after that, adding $\Delta[a_k][a_i]$
-2. Starts a new sequence: The satisfaction is $0$
+2. Starts a new sequence: The satisfaction restarts $0$

 Now we can calculate $dp(i)$ by looping through every possible $k$, taking at most $O(n)$ time to calculate when $i = n$.

 Our answer is the most satisfaction solving any problem last, which is

 $$\max_{i < n}\{dp(i)\}$$

 This means looping through every $i$, or looping $n$ times, with each loop taking at most $O(n)$.
 Our total time is at most

 $$
 n \times O(n) = \fbox{$O(n^2)$}
 $$